Hyperlinear approximations to amenable groups come from sofic approximations: Introduction

 \begin{theorem} Let $G$ and $H$ be hyperlinear groups, and let $K$ be a common amenable subgroup of $G$ and $H$.
 Then the free product of $G$ and $H$ amalgamated over $K$ is again hyperlinear.\end{theorem}

 The required results in \cite{MR2439665} rely on the fact that a group $G$ is amenable if and only if its group von Neumann algebra is approximately finite dimensional.
 This theorem ultimately goes back to Connes' classification of injective factors from \cite{MR0454659}.
-While subsequent efforts such as \cite{MR2168856} and \cite{MR0860346} have simplified the proof somewhat, it is still a nonconstructive argument involving abstract von Neumann algebras. \\ \\ In \cite{MR2823074}, Elek and Szab\'{o} show that the free product of two sofic groups amalgamated over a common amenable subgroup is again sofic.
+While subsequent efforts such as \cite{MR2168856} and \cite{MR0860346} have simplified the proof somewhat, it is still a nonconstructive argument involving abstract von Neumann algebras.
+On the hand, it is worth mentioning that this fact allows one to obtain a non-effective version of our Theorem \ref{thm.sofic}.
+Indeed, it implies that for a fixed ultraproduct $\mathcal{U}$ of unitary groups and any amenable group $G$ there is a unique up to conjugation trace-preserving embedding of $G$ into $\mathcal{U}$.
+Moreover, for any hyperlinear approximation of sufficently high dimension one can find a sofic-induced hyperlinear approximation of the same dimension.
+Then the corresponding embeddings of $G$ in the ultraproduct of unitary groups are conjugate, and this implies that hyperlinear approximations are almost conjugate to sofic approximations.
+However, this folklore argument does not provide any effective description of a suitable set $F$ in Theorem \ref{thm.sofic} \\ \\ In \cite{MR2823074}, Elek and Szab\'{o} show that the free product of two sofic groups amalgamated over a common amenable subgroup is again sofic.
 In contrast with the theory discussed in the previous paragraph, their proof is quite direct, producing a sofic approximation to the amalgamated free product as a sort of fibration over a randomly constructed sofic approximation to the amenable subgroup.
 Using our Theorem \ref{thm.sofic}, their method provides an similarly direct proof of Theorem \ref{thm.amalg}, which we now sketch.\\ \\ Essentially the only modification needed is to `linearize' the notion of enhancement appearing in Definition 3.4 of \cite{MR2823074}.
 In this definition, Elek and Szab\'{o} consider enriching a sofic approximation to the amenable subgroup $K$ with the structure of a sofic approximation to the larger groups $G$ and $H$.
 Starting from arbitrary hyperlinear approximations to $G$ and $H$, Theorem \ref{thm.sofic} allows us to assume that the respective restrictions to $K$ are in fact sofic approximations.
 We can use Corollary 3.3 from \cite{MR2823074} to stitch together these sofic approximations to $K$ in a `relatively independent' way, and then enhance them with the hypothesized hyperlinear approximations to $G$ and $H$ (instead of sofic approximations to $G$ and $H$).
 All other aspects of the proof from \cite{MR2823074} work identically to produce the desired hyperlinear approximation to the amalgamated free product.